mlswg/mls-protocol/draft-ietf-mls-protocol.md

   HPKECiphertext encrypted_welcome_info;
 } Welcome;
 ~~~~~

+In the description of the tree as a list of nodes, the `credential`
+field for a node MUST be populated if and only if that node is a
+leaf in the tree.

 Note that the `init_secret` in the Welcome message is the
 `init_secret` at the output of the key schedule diagram in